-Introduction To ETL Interview Questions and Answers
+Introduction To ETL Interview Questions

 Part 1 – ETL Interview Questions (Basic)

-This first part covers basic ETL Interview Questions and Answers
+This first part covers basic Interview Questions and Answers

 Extract-Transform-Load (ETL) system is the foundation of the data warehouse.
 A properly designed ETL system extracts data from the source systems, enforces data quality and consistency standards, confirms data so that separate sources can be used together, and finally delivers data in a presentation-ready format so that application developers can build applications and end users can make decisions.

 Build the development/test/production suite of ETL processes.
 Understand the tradeoffs of various back-room data structures, including flat files, normalized schemas, XML schemas, and star join (dimensional) schemas.
 Analyze and extract source data.
 Build a comprehensive data-cleaning subsystem.
-Structure data into dimensional schemas for the most effective delivery to end users, business-intelligence tools, data-mining tools, OLAP cubes, and analytic applications.
+Structure data into dimensional schemas for the most effective delivery to end users, business intelligence tools, data-mining tools, OLAP cubes, and analytic applications.
 Deliver data effectively both to highly centralized and profoundly distributed data warehouses using the same techniques.
 Tune the overall ETL process for optimum performance.

 4. Data formats in the ETL system?

-There is various data format in ETL some of them are flat files, XML datasets, independent DBMS working tables, normalized entity/relationship (E/R) schemas, and dimensional data models.
+There is various data format in ETL.
+Some of them are flat files, XML datasets, independent DBMS working tables, normalized entity/relationship (E/R) schemas, and dimensional data models.

 5. Data Profiling in ETL System?